 Medicare Advantage and Prescription Drug Plan Annual Election Period: This is the Fall Open Enrollment period that occurs each year from October 15 to December 7.
 During this period, you can switch from Original Medicare to a Medicare Advantage plan (and vice versa).
 You may also add, drop or change your prescription drug coverage provided by a stand-alone Medicare Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.

-Medicare Advantage Disenrollment Period: This period occurs from January 1 to February 14 every year.
+Medicare Advantage Open Enrollment Period: This period occurs from January 1 to March 31 every year.
 During this period, individuals can disenroll from Medicare Advantage and return to Original Medicare, and if they choose, add a stand-alone Medicare Part D Prescription Drug plan to work alongside their Part A and Part B coverage.
+During this period you can also switch from on Medicare Advantage plan to another.

 Special Election Period: Individuals can enroll in a Medicare Advantage plan or change Medicare Advantage plans outside the Annual Election Period if they have experienced certain life or insurance coverage changes that make them eligible for a Special Election Period.
 For example, if you were enrolled in a Medicare Advantage plan, and you moved permanently outside the service area of the plan, you would be eligible for a Special Election Period so that you could either enroll in another Medicare Advantage plan where you moved or opt to return to Original Medicare (Part A and Part B) coverage.
 If you had Part D prescription drug coverage before you moved, you could use this Special Election Period to sign up for a stand-alone Medicare Part D Prescription Drug plan available where you recently moved.